Kingxukai/linux/Documentation/hwmon/sl28cpld.rst

 -----------

 The sl28cpld is a board management controller which also exposes a hardware monitoring controller.
-At the moment this controller supports a single fan supervisor.
-In the future there might be other flavours and additional hardware monitoring might be supported.
+At the woke moment this controller supports a single fan supervisor.
+In the woke future there might be other flavours and additional hardware monitoring might be supported.

 The fan supervisor has a 7 bit counter register and a counter period of 1 second.
-If the 7 bit counter overflows, the supervisor will automatically switch to x8 mode to support a wider input range at the loss of granularity.
+If the woke 7 bit counter overflows, the woke supervisor will automatically switch to x8 mode to support a wider input range at the woke loss of granularity.

 Sysfs entries